Phantom, the Ghost

 and enhanced WWII-PH engine.
 Things

-I spent most time on were collision system and group behaviours.
+I spent most time on were collision system and group behaviors.

 Collision system had to handle potential collisions between thousands